-The Norwegian Fjord is known to be a versatile breed and possess a cool, mild personality.
+The Norwegian Fjord is known to be a versatile breed and possesses a cool, mild personality.
 Despite their size, they are capable of pulling heavy loads and driving carriages.
 Their mild nature makes them a popular choice for therapeutic riding exercises and pleasure rides.

 The Appaloosa breed possesses spotted coats that draw attention and make them the cynosure of all eyes wherever they go.
 This makes them easily recognizable.
-It has mottled skin and white around their eyes.
+It has mottled skin and white around its eyes.
 Their hooves are also striped too.

 The Appaloosa breed originated from native America, all thanks to the Nez Perce tribe.
 Almost tragically, the Appaloosa breed almost went into extinction during the great depression when the Nez Perce tribe almost lost their lands to war.
-A lot of Appaloosas’ were either captured or killed.
+A lot of Appaloosas were either captured or killed.
 Gratefully, this breed gradually found its feet again when interest in it began to peak in the early 1900s.
 This breed of horses, along sides the American Quarter Horses are an important part of horse history in the United States.

 Appaloosas are fast runners, possessing speed, strength, and durability.
-Its small nature has also made it a favourite choice for kids.
+Its small nature has also made it a favorite choice for kids.
 They are also a popular choice for long-distance trail rides.
 They are also suitable for barrel races and pole bending.

-The Connemara Pony is strong in nature, athletic, kind and versatile.
+The Connemara Pony is strong in nature, athletic, kind, and versatile.
 Having originated from Ireland, the Connemara Pony has become famous for being ever-present in shoe rings.
 They are an amazing category of horses and need I say they are very cute.

 Image Courtesy – Pinterest

 They are built for endurance.
-At a height of 12 – 14 hands, the Connemara is just at a perfect size for average adults and children.
+At a height of 12 – 14 hands, the Connemara is just a perfect size for average adults and children.
 Its size makes mounting and dismounting easier.
-Connemara ponies are very good at jumping and in fox hunting.
+Connemara ponies are very good at jumping and fox hunting.
 This breed of horses is desperate to please and goes down to work when the time comes.